 So, what’s different between the original game and this nicely polished sequel?
 As far as I can tell, other than the numerous improvements to the core gameplay, the two new features are the ability to throw and communicate with the other players.
 Okay, so we could always enter voice chat and shout at the other person playing but what if you’re playing with a random person online and they don’t understand your language?
 The game as added in-game emotes which manage to get across the majority of the feelings you’ll experience whilst playing the game – all of which are universally understood.
 So that’s a neat addition.

 The throwing mechanic is by far the most useful mechanic within the game now and it’s something I never even thought about until I accidentally realised I could do it in-game.
-Not only is it a godsend in single player as you can easily toss uncooked food from one chef to the other without having to run around and waste time putting it down, swapping, then picking it back up, but even with multiple people, it works great as you work efficiently on your dish.
+Not only is it a godsend in single-player as you can easily toss uncooked food from one chef to the other without having to run around and waste time putting it down, swapping, then picking it back up, but even with multiple people, it works great as you work efficiently on your dish.
 The game even has a few dedicated stages where throwing the food is essential as you have a character near food and the other near the chopping boards, yet there is a big gap between the two of you, a gap that can only be overcome by throwing the food across it!

 More of the same:

 For those out there who haven’t played the original game, you may be a little confused and not quite sure what the game is, as up to this point I’ve basically been presuming you all know what the game is about.
 This section is for you.
 Overcooked 2 is all about cooperation, efficiency, time management and following instructions.
-The aim of each level is to create the recipes you see in the top left-hand corner of the screen to satisfy the hungry and impatient customers.
-Each food item has a food requirement listed underneath it – for example, a simple salad may just require you to chop up a lettuce and serve that yet a more advanced on may require both a chopped lettuce and a chopped tomato.
+The aim of each level is to create the recipes you see in the top left-hand corner of the screen to satisfy hungry and impatient customers.
+Each food item has a food requirement listed underneath it – for example, a simple salad may just require you to chop up lettuce and serve that, yet a more advanced on may require both chopped lettuce and chopped tomato.

 As you progress further into the game you’ll unlock new recipes which will involve frying, boiling and steaming – some of which requires you to do a combination of all four processes!
-For example, there is a dish which requires you to chop up ingredients, then steam them followed by boiling them all together with another ingredient.
+For example, there is a dish that requires you to chop up ingredients, then steam them followed by boiling them all together with another ingredient.
 Seriously, the game gets so manic when you’re playing it in single player!
 As I previously mentioned, it’s all about time management – so you need to get one chef chopping away (which has a timer bar) and whilst they are doing that you must take control of your sous chef and either gather more ingredients, tend to food which is cooking or chop something else up.

 That’s right, just like in any kitchen – you can’t leave the food cooking for too long!
 If you burn your food then it could either end in a good way and result in burnt food which you must throw away and start again, or it could be bad and result in the whole kitchen setting on fire – which is even worse when you’re on a level made out of wood!
-You also get a bonus for completing the food in the order as it appears in the top corner – so don’t go skipping the more advanced dishes just because you want to complete all the easy one as it will result in you losing your multiplier and, most likely, your chance at getting above a single star for completion.
+You also get a bonus for completing the food in the order as it appears in the top corner – so don’t go skipping the more advanced dishes just because you want to complete all the easy ones as it will result in you losing your multiplier and, most likely, your chance at getting above a single star for completion.
 Overcooked 2 may start out easy and gentle on you, but after about ten levels or so you’ll definitely begin to feel the heat (maybe you should get out of the kitchen?)

 Also returning from the original game is the dreaded three-star scoring system.
 Boo!
 I’m not a massive fan of the mobile-style three-star approach but it works well in Overcooked 2 and it keeps you on your toes as you try and rack up your points to earn all three stars.
 It’s not like other games where progress is limited by the number of stars you unlock either – progress is simply unlocked via completing a level.
 The map screen is another welcome return from the original game with its 3D map you traverse across in your mini-van.
 Each level unlocks one after another with secret bonus levels littered around the map and even some ‘secret’ switches which you must press in order to make ramps appear so you can access new areas.
 I say ‘secret’ but so far the switches have been right there in the open so I’m not sure if they become more hidden later on?